 Schooling Australia Project

-The Teaching Reading in Australia project builds on the work of an earlier research project, Schooling Australia which was also funded by ARC (Large project A00104036).
+The Teaching Reading in Australia project built on the work of an earlier research project, Schooling Australia which was also funded by ARC (Large project A00104036).
 The Schooling Australia project examined the English curricula in New South Wales, South Australia and other states between 1901 and 1938 and curricula for other states during the 1930s.
-Original curriculum documents have been scanned and are available on the Schooling Australia website.
-There is an abundance of material available on this website which anyone interested in the history of education in Australia should explore.

 Related Blog Posts